Zaque-69/Hyprimage/README.md

 # Hyprimage

 <b>Hyprimage</b> it's a Python script to get the main colors from an image and build a theme for your Hyprland configuration.
+Don't try to understand the code, it's pretty trashy.

 # Commands